Mevelec/GameEngine/README.md

   - window 32

 ## Installation
-clone the project
+1. clone the project
+4. Install git submoduls `git submodule init` `git submodule update`
-get premake and put it in GameEngine/vendor/bin/premake run the script in the folder scripts
+2. get premake and put it in GameEngine/vendor/bin/premake
+3. run the script in the folder scripts
+4. you now have a visualstudio2019 project in root directory

 ##